vagelisp/camptix-coupon-generator/README.txt

 = Automatic installation =

-Automatic installation is the easiest option as WordPress handles the file transfers itself and you don’t need to leave your web browser.
-To do an automatic install of CampTix Coupon Generator, log in to your WordPress dashboard, navigate to the Plugins menu and click Add New.
+Automatic installation is the easiest option as WordPress handles the file transfers, and you don't need to leave your web browser.
+To automatically install CampTix Coupon Generator, log in to your WordPress dashboard, navigate to the Plugins menu, and click Add New.

-In the search field type “Camptix Coupon Generator” and click Search Plugins.
-Once you’ve found the plugin you can view details about it such as the point release, rating and description.
-Most importantly of course, you can install it by simply clicking “Install Now”.
+In the search field, type "Camptix Coupon Generator" and click Search Plugins.
+Once you've found the plugin, you can view details about it, such as the point release, rating and description.
+Most importantly, of course, you can install it by simply clicking "Install Now".

 = Manual installation =